METMECIT/RDPfail/README.md

 Add to every windows device.

-add Mail-4625.ps1 to C:\scripts (or adjust folder name in both files then save there) Import RDPFail.xml to task scheduler in a random folder.
+1. Add RDPlog.ps1 to C:\scripts (or adjust folder name in both files then save there).
+2. Import RDPlog.xml to task scheduler in a random folder.